brunetton/nemo-actions/README.md

 Take a look to existing actions.
 Particularly `flac_to_wav.nemo_action` is a simple real-world example.

 To specify icon you can use `Icon-Name`.
-Available icons are located in `/usr/share/icons/gnome/32x32/actions`.
+Available icons are located in `/usr/share/icons/gnome/32x32/actions` (`gnome-icon-theme` package)

 ## Debug actions (show actions logs and Nemo errors about actions)